Germany’s Daimler to cut ‘thousands’ of jobs over 3 years

 Daimler says it plans to cut thousands of jobs worldwide by the end of 2022

-Daimler says it plans to cut thousands of jobs worldwide by the end of 2022.
-The German automaker says it plans not to fill some vacant posts and to offer severance packages in Germany to reduce administrative jobs.
+German automaker Daimler said Friday that it plans to cut thousands of jobs worldwide by the end of 2022.
+It plans not to fill some vacant posts and to offer severance packages in Germany to reduce administrative jobs.

 The company had said Nov.
 14 that it plans to slash costs by 1.4 billion euros ($1.54 billion) by cutting every tenth managerial position and through other measures, but didn’t give details.

-A statement Friday said Daimler had agreed with its employee council on principles to slim down the company structure and the two sides will work further on implementation details over the coming weeks.
+A statement released Friday said Daimler had agreed with its employee council on principles to slim down the company structure and the two sides will work on implementation details over the coming weeks.

-It said it aims to cut “thousands” of jobs worldwide over three years but didn’t offer a precise figure.
+It said in the statement that it aims to cut “thousands” of jobs worldwide over three years.
+Personnel chief Wilfried Porth specified that a low five-digit number of posts will go, news agency dpa reported.

+“We will make the measures as socially responsible as possible,” Porth said.

+Daimler said that, in addition to the job-cutting drive, there will be offers to employees to reduce weekly working time, while the company will extend only “very restrictively” expiring contracts for temporary administrative workers.